-Single Door Entry: Usually if you have just one door, you'll want a handleset with a single cylinder deadbolt.
-The deadbolt will lock with a key on the outside, and lock or unlock with a thumb turn on the inside.
+Usually if you have just one door, you'll want a handleset with a single cylinder deadbolt.
+The deadbolt will lock with a key on the outside and lock or unlock with a thumb turn on the inside.
 If you have a glass front door, you'll want to consider the double cylinder deadbolt handleset as described below.

-Glass Entry Door: It is not uncommon for a home to have a full or even half glass front door.
-In this case, a lot of people prefer to install a double cylinder deadbolt.
+It is not uncommon for a home to have a full or even half glass front door.
+In this case, many people prefer to install a double cylinder deadbolt.
 A double cylinder deadbolt is keyed on both sides.
-So rather than have a thumb turn on the inside, it has a keyhole like the outside does.
-The reason people like these is that if a burglar were to break the glass, he still would not be able to unlock the door.
-Keep in mind that this is not always recommended as you would not be able to get out of the home quickly in the event of a fire as you would have to find the key to unlock the door.
+Rather than have a thumb turn on the inside, it has a keyhole like the outside does.
+The reason people like these is that if a burglar were to break the glass, they wouldn't be able to unlock the door.
+Keep in mind that this is not always recommended, as you wouldn't be able to get out of the home quickly in the event of a fire since you'd have to find the key to unlock the door.
 These should only be used where there is another escape route easily accessible.

-Double Door Entry: If you have a double front door where one side is generally inactive while the other is always active, you will need a combination of two handle sets.
+If you have a double front door where one side is generally inactive while the other is always active, you will need a combination of two handlesets.
 For the active side, you'll need a handleset with a single cylinder deadbolt.
-Usually, the active side will clase and latch to the inactive side and the deadbolt is latched into the inactive door edge.
+Usually, the active side will close and latch to the inactive side and the deadbolt is latched into the inactive door edge.
 For the inactive door, you'll want to order a dummy handleset.
-This gives you the look of a complete working set, but doesn't have all of the mechanisms - perfect for an inactive door.
+This provides the look of a complete working set without the mechanisms - perfect for an inactive door.